-Florida law provides for two different types of motions to withdraw.
-Rule 3.170(f) authorizes a plea withdrawal “at any time before a sentence.”
-On the other hand, Rule 3.170(l) authorizes a motion to withdraw a plea “within thirty days after rendition of the sentence.”
+Florida law provides for two different types of motions to withdraw a plea depending on when the motion is filed.
+For example, Rule 3.170(f) authorizes a plea withdrawal “at any time before a sentence.”
+Rule 3.170(l) authorizes a motion to withdraw a plea “within thirty days after rendition of the sentence.”

 Before sentencing, the defendant is only required to show “good cause” which is a relatively low standard.
 After sentencing, the defendant must show a “manifest injustice” which is a much higher standard.

 This article explains the different standards used by the court when considering a motion to withdraw a plea.
 The criminal appellate attorneys at Sammis Law Firm represent clients throughout the greater Tampa Bay area.

 Withdrawing the Plea Before Sentencing – Rule 3.170(f)

 The court may in its discretion, and shall on good cause, at any time before a sentence, permit a plea of guilty or no contest to be withdrawn and, if judgment of conviction has been entered thereon, set aside the judgment and allow a plea of not guilty, or, with the consent of the prosecuting attorney, allow a plea of guilty or no contest of a lesser included offense, or of a lesser degree of the offense charged, to be substituted for the plea of guilty or no contest.

 The fact that a defendant may have entered a plea of guilty or no contest and later withdrawn the plea may not be used against the defendant in a trial of that cause.

 Under this provision, a trial court has broad discretion in determining motions to withdraw a plea, although it must permit withdrawal upon “good cause.”
 State v.
 Partlow, 840 So.2d 1040, 1042 (Fla.
 2003).